 I decided to go with the digital wallet donation box idea because i believe it had more potential to create user value.
 Because of time restrictions, I was called to choose one task within this idea to prototype.
 I chose the task of viewing donations and donation impact because it's the most compelling task out of all the user stories I created.

 The original name for my solution within the parameters of my project's guidelines was token.
 I landed on this name after thinking about the connotations I wanted my app to take on, the utility of my solution, and thinking about the common adage: “token of appreciation”.

 I looked for colors associated with the utility of my solution.
 This included colors associated with generosity, harmony, giving, finance, simplicity.

-Round up user transactions conducted from the user's Tangerine accounts rather than from their digital wallet.
+Redevelop the solution as a feature/product within Tangerine’s banking app and round up transactions from the user's Tangerine spending accounts (credit and or debit cards) rather than from their digital wallet.

-The share with friends feature is something that I think has a lot of potential if done right.
+The "share with friends" feature is something that I think has a lot of potential if done right.
 I would likely do more user testing and research to determine the following:

-a) Would people actually post on their story and how do they feel about publicizing their personal contributions?
+a) Would people actually post on their Instagram story and how do they feel about publicizing their personal contributions?